 - Date and time of purchase(s)

-- Coupons, promotions or discounts used during the purchase(s)
+- Coupons, promotions, or discounts used during the purchase(s)

 - Value of the purchase(s)

-- History of payment methods
+- Payment methods

 - Overall sales or service trends